Colorado Truck Driver Closed His Eyes In Terror Moments Before Crash That Killed Four

 “It cannot be overstated, the degree to which he feels sorrow for this absolutely tragic accident.
 Everybody agrees it was an accident.
 Law enforcement agrees it was an accident.
 Everybody who has been investigating or has looked at it believes it was an accident, and it’s tragic.”

 Out of the tragic story came stories of several good samaritans who did everything they could to help victims out of their burning cars and to safety.
-One of these kind individuals is Darin Barton, who was panhandling on the side of the road near where the accident took place.
+One of these kind individuals was Darin Barton, who was panhandling on the side of the road near where the accident took place.
 As soon as he saw the terrifying scene unfold, he dropped his sign and ran over to assist.

 “It just caught on fire.
 And I just dropped my sign, took off running.
-As soon as I (saw) flames, I headed under the bridge, grabbed three or four people out of a couple cars.”
+As soon as I (saw) flames, I headed under the bridge, grabbed three or four people out of a couple cars,” Barton explained.